Blood in poo: Causes and diagnosis

 Radionuclide imaging.
 A procedure that involves injecting small amounts of radioactive material into a vein and then using a special camera to see images of blood flow in the digestive tract to detect where bleeding is happening.

 Angiography.
 A procedure that involves injecting a special dye into a vein that makes blood vessels visible on an X-ray or computerised tomography (CT) scan.
 The procedure detects bleeding as dye leaks out of blood vessels at the bleeding site.

 Laparotomy.
 A surgical procedure in which the doctor opens and examines the abdomen.
 This may be necessary if other tests fail to identify the cause of bleeding.

 Doctors also request laboratory tests when there is blood in stools.
 These tests may look for clotting problems, anaemia and the presence of H. pylori infection.

 A person with blood in the poo may be unaware of bleeding and have reported no symptoms.
 On the other hand, they may also have abdominal pain, vomiting, weakness, difficulty breathing, diarrhoea, palpitations, fainting and weight loss depending on the cause, location, duration and severity of the bleeding.

 Blood in poo treatments

 A doctor may use one of several techniques to stop acute bleeding.
 Often an endoscopy is used to inject chemicals into the site of bleeding, treat the bleeding site with an electric current or laser, or apply a band or clip to close the bleeding vessel.
-If endoscopy does not control bleeding, the doctor may use angiography to inject medicine into the blood vessels to control bleeding.
+If endoscopy does not control bleeding, the doctor may use angiography to inject drugs into the blood vessels to control bleeding.

 Beyond stopping the immediate bleeding, if necessary, treatment involves addressing the cause of bleeding to keep it from returning.
 Treatment varies depending on the cause and may include medicines such as antibiotics to treat H. pylori or anti-inflammatory drugs to treat colitis, or surgery to remove polyps or the parts of the colon damaged by cancer, diverticulitis or inflammatory bowel disease.
 It may include cream and suppositories to treat haemorrhoids, for example.